-- establish and enforce school rules to ensure a safe educational environment. - provide support to teachers as they carry out discipline responsibilities. - effectively communicate our school rules and consequences to students, families, and staff. - support students by involving them in activities that increase confidence in accepting their academic responsibilities and outcomes.
+- establish and enforce school rules to ensure a safe educational environment. - provide support to teachers as they carry out discipline responsibilities. - effectively communicate behavior expectations, school rules, and consequences to students, families, and staff. - support students by involving them in activities that increase confidence in accepting their academic responsibilities and outcomes. - ensure students are progressing academically and emotionally and intervene when necessary to provide additional supports and resources.